sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/README.md

 * [ViT_Evaluation_v3.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/ViT_Evaluation_v3.ipynb): This notebook mainly focuses on evaluating the best performing ViT model obtained from the ViT_Modeling_v3.ipynb notebook.
 The evaluation metrics used include: accuracy, false positive rate at 95% recall, prediction time on the CPU and GPU, model size, and number of parameters.
 * [ViT_Evaluation_v4.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/ViT_Evaluation_v4.ipynb): This notebook mainly focuses on evaluating the best performing ViT model obtained from the ViT_Modeling_v4.ipynb notebook.
 The evaluation metrics used include: accuracy, false positive rate at 95% recall, prediction time on the CPU and GPU, model size, and number of parameters.
 * [ViT_Evaluation_v5.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/ViT_Evaluation_v5.ipynb): This notebook mainly focuses on evaluating the best performing ViT model obtained from the ViT_Modeling_v5.ipynb notebook.
 The evaluation metrics used include: accuracy, false positive rate at 95% recall, prediction time on the CPU and GPU, model size, and number of parameters.
+* [Swin_Evaluation_v1.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Swin_Evaluation_v1.ipynb): In this notebook the Swin-V2-Tiny model for classifying 101 food types is evaluated in terms of accuracy, false positive rate at 95% recall, prediction time on the CPU and GPU, model size, and number of parameters.
+* [Swin_Evaluation_v2.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Swin_Evaluation_v2.ipynb): In this notebook the Swin-V2-Tiny model for classifying 101 food types + unknown is evaluated in terms of accuracy, false positive rate at 95% recall, prediction time on the CPU and GPU, model size, and number of parameters.

 ### Comparing Vision Transformers and CNNs
 * [Comp_ConvNeXt_Modeling.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Comp_ConvNeXt_Modeling.ipynb) / [Comp_ConvNeXt_Evaluation.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Comp_ConvNeXt_Evaluation.ipynb): These notebooks are used to train and evaluate the performance of a ConvNeXt CNN model.